dineshgowda24/blog/content/posts/exploring-the-enigma-of-database-vacuuming/index.md

 (3 rows)
 ```

-We can see in the below output that the plain `VACUUM` operation removes the dead tuples but does not reclaim the space occupied by them.
+The output below shows that the plain `VACUUM` operation removes the dead tuples but does not reclaim the space they occupy.

 ```sql
 vacuum test_table;